akenworthy87/ci-milestone3/README.md

 # CI-Milestone 3: Internet Film Database

-The purpose of this project will be to make a web accessible database of films; users will be able to view, add, and edit records of films, and the same for actors.
+The purpose of this project will be to make a web accessible database of films; users will be able to view, add, and edit records of films, ~~and the same for actors~~.

 The movie database will contain information about the movie such as name, age rating, genre, running time, the synopsis, and a list of staring actors.
 Users will also be able to post comments/reviews of the movie.

-The actor database will feature their names, age, a brief background, and list the movies they star in.
+~~The actor database will feature their names, age, a brief background, and list the movies they star in.~~

 A demonstration of this project is located here: [ak87-ci-milestone3.herokuapp.com](https://ak87-ci-milestone3.herokuapp.com/)